pol-yap/java-explore-with-me/README.md

 - Only registered users can publicate events
 - There is possibility to leave comments on events
 - Registered users can moderate comments on theirs events
-- Separately operating service for event views statistics
+- There is separately operating service for event views statistics

 ## Start with Docker
 ### Requirements